-Spinosad topical Side Effects
+Spinosad Topical Side Effects

 Medically reviewed by Drugs.com.
-Last updated on May 21, 2023.
+Last updated on Jan 16, 2024.

 Applies to spinosad topical: topical application suspension.

-Serious side effects of Spinosad topical
+Common side effects of spinosad topical

 Some side effects of spinosad topical may occur that usually do not need medical attention.
 These side effects may go away during treatment as your body adjusts to the medicine.
 Also, your health care professional may be able to tell you about ways to prevent or reduce some of these side effects.